14-year-old dead, 1 detained after shooting in north Harris County: Sheriff

 Harris County Sheriff Ed Gonzalez said the shooting reportedly initiated from a disturbance between teens at the 200 block of Raymac Street, and ended at the 14100 block of Landfair Street.

-According to the sheriff, the 14-year-old was pronounced dead at the scene.
-A 16-year-old was transported to the hospital in an unknown condition.
+According to the sheriff, the 14-year-old died and another teen was transported to the hospital after being shot in the hand.

 A third teen, believed to be a possible suspect in the shooting, has been detained.